 Agencies planning a P3 should use quality advisors.
-Engaging specialized procurement, technical, legal, financial, insurance, public relations, and communications advisors particularly early on and throughout the entire P3 process to provide guidance and to supplement the in-house expertise is suggested.
+Engaging specialized procurement, technical, legal, financial, insurance, public relations, and communications advisors to provide guidance and supplement the in-house expertise is suggested, particularly early on.
 Advisors should have relevant experience in the delivery of comparable projects and contractual structure to maximize the delivery method’s utility and cost-effectiveness to effectively guide the agency in the process.

-In order to define and communicate the project scope the technical team will need to collect and draft documents.
-Develop a system to collect data and share project data including information on the system, rates, and costs , usage, income, expenses, liabilities, debt.
-Once compiled the agency can determine if more information is needed, should be obtained in the form of studies and surveys in order to provide the proposers with reliable data driven information.
+In order to define and communicate the project scope, the technical team will need to collect and draft documents.
+A system should be developed to collect data and share project data including information on the system, rates, and costs , usage, income, expenses, liabilities, debt.
+Once compiled, the agency can determine if more information is needed, which, if so, should be obtained in the form of studies and surveys in order to provide the proposers with reliable data driven information.

-The technical team should establish a process for drafting technical provisions, assigning responsibility for individual sections to staff or advisors with relevant expertise, with an individual assigned the responsibility of compiling the specifications into a set of provisions defining the project scope.
+The technical team should establish a process for drafting technical provisions; assigning responsibility for individual sections to staff or advisors with the relevant expertise, selecting an individual with the responsibility of compiling the specifications into a set of provisions defining the project scope.

-To maintain satisfied stakeholders there are key areas that you need to address: engagement, management and addressing concerns.
+In order to maintain satisfied stakeholders, there are key areas that you need to address: engagement, management and how to address concerns.

-An organized and systematic approach will be beneficial to ensuring that you have appropriately identified your stakeholders and created a plan to manage communications and expectations, resolved challenges and meet your project goals.
+An organized and systematic approach will be beneficial to ensure that you have appropriately identified your stakeholders and created a plan to manage communications and expectations, resolve challenges and meet your project goals.

-Conduct project assessment, identifying P3 delivery method options
+Conduct a project assessment to identify P3 delivery method options.

-Identify the agency project manager & “team” that will manage and carry through the PPP process.
+Identify the agency project manager & team that will manage and carry through the P3 process.
 It is not unusual that the project manager & some team members may be external.